 First of all, don't beat yourself up.
 As I said, getting fired can happen to the best of us.
 Don't dwell on it.
 Instead, focus on what you are going to do next and how you are going to find another job.
-Keeping in mind that another hurdle - the stigma of being fired - has just been added to your job search.
+Keep in mind that another hurdle - the stigma of being fired - has just been added to your job search.
 That said, there are ways you can address this issue and put it in at least a neutral, if not a positive, light.

-Before you begin a job search consider where you stand from a legal perspective.
+Before you begin a job search, consider where you stand from a legal perspective.
 Was your firing legitimate or could it be considered wrongful termination?
 Are you eligible for unemployment benefits?
-If you were fired for misconduct you may not be eligible, but, don't presume that is the case.
+If you were fired for misconduct you may not be eligible, but don't presume that is the case.

 Check with your state unemployment office, especially if you have a different opinion than your employer does about how you parted ways.
-In many cases, if it isn't clearcut, the unemployment office will lean towards the unemployed job seeker, rather than the employer, when making a decision on unemployment compensation benefits.
+In many cases, if it isn't clear-cut, the unemployment office will lean towards the unemployed job seeker, rather than the employer, when making a decision on unemployment compensation benefits.

 Resumes and Cover Letters